-One final point of consideration: With Stripe, you can’t access the gateway separate from the company’s processing services.
+One final point of consideration: As we mentioned earlier, with Stripe, you can’t access the gateway separate from the company’s processing services.
 But you can do that with Braintree for $49/month + $0.10 per transaction.
-That’s a bit pricey for a gateway fee, but it could easily be worth the cost to access to all of Braintree’s tools.
+That’s a bit pricey for a gateway fee, but it could easily be worth the cost to access all of Braintree’s tools.

 Both Braintree and Stripe offer a similar point of sale experience for users.
 What we’re talking about with both services is, “How difficult are they to get up and running?”
 It should be stressed that both require some technical know-how to get set up, so be aware that neither is “easy” if you’re looking for something you can just pick up and start taking payments.

-Both Stripe and Braintree maintain pretty thorough online developer references for navigating their APIs, but whereas they’re satisfactory for Braintree, they’re exhaustive for Stripe.
+Both Stripe and Braintree maintain pretty thorough online developer references for navigating their APIs, but whereas they’re excellent for Braintree, they’re top of the line for Stripe.
 Not only that, but they’re sticklers about updating references, telling you what is currently in beta and how to accommodate changes to the API.
 It’s the little things that count here, such as tabs that let you select code snippets in your language of choice instead of having to find a separate reference.
 And, if you’re not a developer, Stripe offers links to partners that provide eCommerce services with Stripe built-in.

-The average developer will probably be able to get Stripe up and running faster than Braintree.
+My guess is the average developer will probably be able to get Stripe up and running a little faster than Braintree.

 Customer Service & Technical Support

 Braintree has long been the clear winner in this category, but Stripe has recently taken great pains to expand its customer service options.
-It now offers more points of contact, for more hours of the day, than Braintree.
-The winner is no longer as clear as it once was.
+Stripe now offers more points of contact, for more hours of the day, than Braintree.
 That said, it doesn’t seem like Stripe’s customer service reputation has caught up to its enhanced efforts just yet.
-That, combined with the unstable nature of third-party processors, still puts them a little behind Braintree for now.
+That, combined with the unstable nature of third-party processors, keeps Stripe behind in this category.